As a young researcher, I found myself overwhelmed by the sheer number of scientific journals available.

 - Clearly mention the target audience of the research.
 (Scientists, experts in the field, academics, or you want to send it to a publication.)

 - Look for the editorial guidelines, formatting, length et cetera.

 - Organize your findings or results based on your hypothesis.

 - Next, move on to the method with which you acquired data.
 Be as detailed as possible about what you did and what you used.
 Don’t forget to mention the settings you conducted the research in.

-- Results and Discussions section is often merged as one section header in scientific journal publications.
+- The results and Discussions section is often merged as one section header in scientific journal publications.
 This section highlights the significant findings of the research, its significance in advancing research in that specific topic, and whether or not further research is required.

-- Write down Conclusion after Results and Discussions because you’ll have all the findings of the experiments and the results to reach a conclusion about the validity of your hypothesis.
+- Write down the Conclusion after the Results and Discussions because you’ll have all the findings of the experiments and the results to reach a conclusion about the validity of your hypothesis.